Slow Motion (Color Me Badd song)

 "Slow Motion" is an R&B and new jack swing song by American music group Color Me Badd from their debut album, C.M.B.
 (1991).
-It was released as the fifth single (fourth in North America) in May 1992.
-The song was remixed from the album version (which is more nuanced, and typical New Jack Swing) to add more funky elements to the music, and added a feature by Bootsy Collins for the single release.
+It was released as the fifth single (fourth in North America) in May 1992 by Giant and Reprise Records.
+The song was remixed from the album version (which is more nuanced, and typical new jack swing) to add more funky elements to the music, and added a feature by Bootsy Collins for the single release.
 The song is about having sexual intercourse with a partner, and wanting to continue make love to them slowly all night long.

-The song peaked at No. 18 on the Billboard Hot 100 chart on June 13, 1992, and lasted 20 weeks on the chart.
-It reached No. 40 on the Canadian charts.
-The video received support on MTV, The Box, Friday Night Videos, and BET.
+It peaked at No. 18 on the Billboard Hot 100 on June 13, 1992, and lasted 20 weeks on the chart.
+It also reached No. 40 on the Canadian charts.
+The accompanying music video received support on MTV, The Box, Friday Night Videos, and BET.

 Critical reception

-Larry Flick from Billboard wrote, "Color Me Badd gets down and dirty in this sexy midtempo romp, in which graphic lyrics read like an anthem for the sexually sensitive male.
-Sultry, provocative love song describes the ideal mate who wants to "love you slow, so morning don't come before I do."
+Larry Flick from Billboard magazine wrote, "Color Me Badd gets down and dirty in this sexy midtempo romp, in which graphic lyrics read like an anthem for the sexually sensitive male.
+Sultry, provocative love song describes the ideal mate who wants to love you slow, so morning don't come before I do.
 Sounds like yet another pop radio smash."